dmachard/python-dnstap-receiver/README.md

 #### YAML-formatted

-YAML output can be activated through the external configuration file
+YAML output can be activated with the external configuration file

 ```yaml
 output: